 The first thing you should do is remove the stinger.
 The end of a stinger is barbed and will remain stuck in the skin even if the bee is removed.
 Muscles in the stinger allow it to continue pumping venom into the victim, even if it is no longer connected to the bee.
 Do not pull the stinger out with your fingers or tweezers because this will squeeze out more venom.
 Instead, scrape the stinger out with your fingernail, the edge of a credit card, a dull knife blade, or another straight-edged object.

-Two kinds of reactions are usually associated with bee stings and those of other stinging insects as well: (1) local or (2) systemic, allergic, or life-threatening.
+Two Two kinds of reactions are usually associated with bee stings and other stinging insects:

 If you know you are allergic:

 Anaphylaxis, if treated in time, usually can be reversed by epinephrine (adrenaline) injected into the body.
 Individuals who are aware that they are allergic to stings should carry epinephrine in either a normal syringe (sting kit) or an auto-injector (EpiPen) at all times when working outside, and they should communicate their allergy to supervisor/coworkers in case they become incapacitated.
 Epinephrine is obtainable only by prescription from a physician.

 - Have you and your crew identified who is allergic to bee/wasp stings?
 Are they carrying their prescription EpiPen?
 Identify the EpiPen and its location to the rest of the crew.

 - If you have an EMT on your crew/team, what are their protocols for treating stings and related allergic reactions?

 - Discuss how you and your crew will safely flag or mark any identified nests/hives.